wzhSteve/ATF-UAD/README.md

 This repository supplements our paper "An Adversarial Time-Frequency Reconstruction Network for Unsupervised Anomaly Detection"

 ## Installation
-This code needs Python-3.7 or higher.
+This code needs Python-3.7 and pytorch 1.8.1 or higher.
 ```bash
 pip3 install -r requirements.txt
 ```